 Add water and mangodi in the cooker.
 Add salt.

-Let it boil for five minutes on medium heat and in between peel, wash ant cut potatoes into small pieces and add in the cooker.
+Let it boil for five minutes on medium heat and in between peel, wash and cut potatoes into small pieces and add in the cooker.

 If you feel water is less, add some more and close the lid of the cooker.
-Let it cook for 5-7 minutes and switch off gas.
+On medium heat let it cook for 5-7 minutes and switch off the gas.

-When cooker cools down completely, open the lid and transfer sabzi in a serving bowl.
+When the steam from the cooker cools down completely, open the lid and transfer sabzi in a serving bowl.

-Garnish it with finely chopped green coriander leaves and serve with hot rotis.
+Garnish it with finely chopped green coriander leaves and serve with hot rotis/phulkas.